Edwards A. Park (doctor)

 Edwards A. Park (December 30, 1877 – July 11, 1969) was an American pediatrician who established the pediatric heart disease clinic at the Johns Hopkins Hospital, along with other pediatric subspecialties.
-During his career, Park was Chief of Pediatrics at the Harriet Lane Home for two decades, and published articles on medical conditions such as rickets and lead poisoning.
+Park was chief of Pediatrics at the Harriet Lane Home for two decades, and published articles on medical conditions such as rickets and lead poisoning.

 The contemporary pediatric department at Hopkins is still regulated in the same way that Park established.
 The Edwards A. Park Scholarship Fund at Johns Hopkins was built under his name upon his eightieth birthday by friends, colleagues and former students.

 Early life

 Park was born in Gloversville, New York, on December 30, 1877.
 His father was a local Congregational minister.

 Park attended Yale University and earned his B.A. degree in 1900.
 After his graduation, Park declined to follow his father into a religious occupation.
-He instead debated choosing between a career in medicine and a career in teaching Greek.
+He instead debated between a career in medicine and one in teaching Greek.
 He eventually decided to pursue medicine shortly after graduating from Yale University.

-Park first received his M.D.degree from the Columbia University College of Physicians and Surgeons in 1905 and then went on to become an intern at the Roosevelt Hospital in New York from 1905 to 1907.
-He spent the next two years as an intern at the New York Foundling Hospital, working for six months in pediatrics where Dr. John Howland was an attending physician.
+Park received his M.D. degree from the Columbia University College of Physicians and Surgeons in 1905.
+He was an intern at the Roosevelt Hospital in New York from 1905 to 1907.
+He spent the next two years as an intern at the New York Foundling Hospital, working for six months in pediatrics, where Dr. John Howland was an attending physician.
 Park also spent several months at the City Hospital on Blackwell Island, where he cultivated pathological skills and insight crucial to his later research in rickets.

 Career

 Early career

-After completing varying internships, Park began his career at a private practice from 1909-1912 where he worked for Theodore Caldwell Janeway as an office assistant.
-It was with Dr. Janeway that Park published his first paper in 1910 focused on the contractions of arteries, which they had studied in vitro.
+After completing varying internships, Park began his career at a private practice from 1909 to 1912, where he worked for Theodore Caldwell Janeway as an office assistant.
+WithJaneway, Park published his first paper in 1910, focused on the contractions of arteries, which they had studied in vitro.
 In 1912, Park wrote his first pediatrics paper while studying pathology at Roosevelt Island.
-During that summer, Park also went to Marburg, Germany, to study under Dr. Schmidt, the world's leading expert in rickets at the time.
-While abroad, Park was offered a position by Dr. Howland to join his first pediatric staff at Johns Hopkins Hospital.
-Although Park initially declined because he was working with Dr. Janeway at that time and felt obliged to stay in the position, he later joined the small staff in an effort of creating a new full-time department of Pediatrics at Johns Hopkins.
+During that summer, he also went to Marburg, Germany, to study under Schmidt, the world's leading expert in rickets at the time.
+While abroad, Park was offered a position by Howland to join his first pediatric staff at Johns Hopkins Hospital.
+Although Park initially declined because he was working with Janeway and felt obliged to stay in the position, he later joined the small staff in an effort of creating a new full-time department of Pediatrics at Johns Hopkins.